BenWiederhake/pixelchain/README.md

 Here are things that I won't implement, but you might find nice:
 * Logging which updates are processed in which order, or even better: Properly outputting the "farb-blockchain" to a file or something.
-* Fancy quotas: the idea is to adjust the difficulties such that farbchain is CPU-bound on the client side, so quotas should not be necessary.
+* Fancy quotas: the idea is to adjust the difficulties such that pixelchain is CPU-bound on the client side, so quotas should not be necessary.

 ## Contribute

 Feel free to dive in!
-[Open an issue](https://github.com/BenWiederhake/farbchain/issues/new) or submit PRs.
+[Open an issue](https://github.com/BenWiederhake/pixelchain/issues/new) or submit PRs.